nuxt/nuxt/docs/3.api/3.utils/show-error.md

     size: xs
 ---

-Within your pages, components and plugins you can use `showError` to show an error.
+Within the [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) you can use `showError` to show an error.

 **Parameters:**